RichardSchrauwen/IoTWeatherStations/README.md

 # Change directory to docker/couchdb
 cd docker/couchdb

-# Run couchdb.
+# Run CouchDB.
 To configure the container see comments in the run.sh file.
 ./run.sh
 ```